Home

 Indexed Negative Dot Product

-- Since we have limited shared memory, we can’t load the full hidden states $E(N_B, D)$ and $C(N_B, D)$
+• Since we have limited shared memory, we can’t load the full hidden states $E(N_B, D)$ and $C(N_B, D)$, that we need to calculate the dot product for the $N_B$ tokens.

-- We break $E$ and $C$ into tiles of size $(N_B, D_B)$ and $(N_B, D_B)$ respectively, and compute the dot product for these tiles, iterating over the D dimension of E and C and accumulating the scores in shared memory, before writing to O in global memory.
+• We break $E$ and $C$ into tiles of size $(N_B, D_B)$ and $(N_B, D_B)$ respectively, and compute the dot product for these tiles, iterating over the D (reduction) dimension of E and C and accumulating the dot product in GPU shared memory, before writing to O in global memory.
+Here’s my naive implementation:

 def indexed_dot_kernel(